-One program is selected each year by the AMS Committee on the Profession and is awarded US$1,000 provided by the Mark Green and Kathryn Kert Green Fund for Inclusion and Diversity.
+One program is selected each year by a Selection Committee appointed by the AMS President and is awarded US$1,000 provided by the Mark Green and Kathryn Kert Green Fund for Inclusion and Diversity.

 Preference is given to programs with significant participation by underrepresented minorities.
-Note that programs aimed at pre-college students are eligible only if there is a significant component of the program benefiting individuals from underrepresented groups at or beyond the undergraduate level.Most Recent Award: 2020
+Note that programs aimed at pre-college students are eligible only if there is a significant component of the program benefiting individuals from underrepresented groups at or beyond the undergraduate level.
+Nomination of one's own institution or program is permitted and encouraged.Most Recent Award: 2023

 Award announcement as seen in the news release.See previous winners